SDGGiesbrecht/Workspace/Documentation/Linux Notes.md

 Linux needs to be set to run executable scripts when they are double‐clicked instead of opening them to edit.

-On Ubuntu, the setting is found at:
+On Ubuntu, the setting is found at:<br>
 Files<br>
 &nbsp;&nbsp;&nbsp;&nbsp;&nbsp;↳ Edit<br>
 &nbsp;&nbsp;&nbsp;&nbsp;&nbsp;&nbsp;&nbsp;&nbsp;&nbsp;&nbsp;↳ Preferences<br>